Category: Tools

 • WorldAnvil.
 I only just discovered this site and fell in love with it straight away.
 This is where I plan to keep all my ongoing running notes for the game.
 The tool lets me build out all the elements of the world, including places, people, histories, etc. There’s also a virtual DM screen section which I haven’t quite got my head around yet but looks very promising to help me run games.

 • Encounter Calculator.
 This might be a bit specific for D&D5e, but I find judging encounter difficulty to be hard for me.
-I seem to always either under or over estimate how hard a fight is going to be, but I’ve found this tool really helps me get better at it.
+I seem to always either under or overestimate how hard a fight is going to be, but I’ve found this tool really helps me get better at it.

 • D&D Beyond.
 This site has great resources for looking things up.
 I can find a spell reference quicker here than by flipping through my books.
-The only thing I don’t like about this site is that some of the detailed content is locked until you by the digital version of the book through this site.
+The only thing I don’t like about this site is that some of the detailed content is locked until you buy the digital version of the book through this site.
 I already have the hardcover physical versions so I have no intention of plonking down another $40 just to get access to content I already own, but I don’t expect their business model will change, and even without this, I find the site super helpful.

 • Roll20.
 I’ve gone off this site a bit.
 I do love the ability to upload (or draw) maps in the online tool, apply a Fog of War, and log the players into a second computer for the player map.
 But without at least two proper computers, this just isn’t working for me.
 I can run the virtual table from my laptop just fine, but the app version of the site is limited.
 I want this tool to work, but I just don’t know if it will do it for me.

 • Fantasy City Generator.
-Maybe I’m being lazy here, but this tool is great for banging out quick and usable town or city maps.
+Maybe I’m lazy here, but this tool is great for banging out quick and usable town or city maps.
 Once again, I could play with this for ages just having fun with all the settings, and seeing what it comes up with.
 I have found that I’ve gone back and hand-drawn some of these maps for a different look, but I still use this site to get an initial layout of the towns.